 - Eliminates the need for cutting holes in the composites that would damage load-bearing fibers

-- Eliminates the stress concentrations that would be associated with mechanical fasteners
+- Removes stress concentrations that would be associated with mechanical fasteners

-- Enables stresses to be distributed over large areas
+- Stresses to be distributed over large areas

 Adhesives used for joining composites fall into two broad classes: high-temperature curing film adhesives and room-temperature curing paste adhesives.